mshibanami/redirect-web/docs/getting-started.md

 * `[&?]`: Matches either `&` or `?`
 * `[^&]`: Matches *any character except `&`

-### Problem 2: Target Already Has Existing Parameters
+### Problem 2: Can't handle existing parameters properly

-If the target URL already has other query parameters like `example.com/hello?theme=dark`, the destination will be `example.com/hello?theme=dark?layout=desktop`.
-You can only join the parameters with `&`. `?` is only allowed at the beginning of the parameters.
+If the target URL already has other query parameters like `example.com/hello?theme=dark`, the destination will be `example.com/hello?theme=dark?layout=desktop` (There are two `?` in the URL) but you can only join the parameters with `&`. `?` as a special character is only allowed at the beginning of the parameters.
 So it's not treated as a valid parameter.

 In this case, change the settings like this: